 Worthwhile Places to Wine & Dine in Vegas’s Tourist Areas

-Foodies and wine lovers, this Miami wine blogger recently ate and sipped her way through Las Vegas (the scale confirmed it).
-If you are anything like me, you appreciate good eateries and places to wine down in tourist areas, which is why I compiled this list of where to wine and dine in Las Vegas.
+This foodie and wine lover recently ate and sipped her way through Las Vegas (the scale confirmed it).
+If you are anything like me, you appreciate good eateries and places to wine down in tourist areas, which is why I compiled this list for you.
 I even included two wineries an hour away from the Vegas strip.

 Restaurants and Places to Drink Wine

 This sports bar doesn’t just serve beers on tap.
 They are tapping into the "wine on tap" trend (cheers to them).
 If you don’t know what wine on tap is, I’ve included a brief wine-11 below.
 The wine on tap list includes:

 - Pinot Grigio, Coppola, California

 - Pinot Noir, Martin Ray Angeline Reserve, California

 They'll even let you try them first.
 If wine on tap is not your thing, Tap offers five wines by the bottle: a Sparkling, Riesling, Sauvignon Blanc, Malbec and Merlot.
 With 60 HD flat screen TVs that kept my hubby entertained while I sipped my way through the wine list, Tap doesn’t have your average American Cuisine bar menu.
 Get the Chicken Nachos…you can thank me later!